vsundramurthy/stress-css-widget/README.md

 _______
 Installation
 ----------
 This widget has JQuery dependency.
-Simply copy the below script tag and put it anywhere on you page, The Stress CSS Widget will appear on the right side of your page.
+Simply copy the below script tag and put it anywhere on the page, The Stress CSS Widget will appear on the right side of your page.
 This widget also comes with options to customize widget look & feel and positions.